Opportunities and Benefits of CETA for Canada’s Oil and Gas Exporters

 - Supplier diversification is one of the EU’s top energy priorities.

-How will CETA benefit Canadian oil and gas product exporters?
+How does CETA benefit Canadian oil and gas product exporters?

-- Upon CETA’s provisional application, Canadian oil and gas products will enjoy duty-free, quota-free market access to the EU.
+- Under CETA, Canadian oil and gas products enjoy duty-free, quota-free market access to the EU.

-- Canada will have a preferential trade advantage with the EU that many competitors don’t have.
+- Canada has a preferential trade advantage with the EU that many competitors don’t have.

 |Non-crude petroleum products||up to 4.7%||0%|